-Actual to Revised Estimate (millions) Risk Assessment
+Actual to Revised Risk

+Estimate (millions) Assessment

-Instructional Expense V \$5.03 (37.9%)
+Instructional Expense V \$9.16 (34.5%)

-Transportation Expense \ \$0.53 (4.5%)
+Transportation Expense \ \$1.14 (4.8%)

-Operations & Maintenance 1 \$3.79 (32.5%) •

-Other Non- Instructional 1 -\$0.67 (-53.7%)

 While Operations & Maintenance is tracking low compared to Revised Estimates, they are considered a low risk because of the timing of expenditures.
-Transportation costs are expected to come in on target.
+As a result of COVID-19 school closures, Transportation \$0.54M (offset in Revenue)

-3. Grant Revenue from the Province projected to remain unchanged from the 2020-2021 Revised Estimates.
+- 4. Grant Revenue from the Province projected to remain unchanged from the 2020-2021 Revised Estimates.
 Grants for Student Needs (GSNs) revenue is expected to remain unchanged and all indications from the current Provincial Government is that they will not be affected in the 2020-21 fiscal year.
 The ministry has included a GSN Stabilization funding component that is intended to minimize the enrolment losses funded by the GSN's that all boards are experiencing during the COVID-19 pandemic.
-It is important to note, the GSN Stabilization did not fully offset the GSN reductions (Net Shortfall of \$1.6M) and additional Revenue losses, i.e. International VISA Student Tuition Revenues (\$11.6M), resulted in an overall loss in revenues for the TCDSB.
+It is important to note, the GSN Stabilization did not fully offset the GSN reductions (Net Shortfall of \$1.6M) and additional Revenue losses, i.e. International VISA Student Tuition Revenues (\$11.6M), resulted in an overall loss in revenues for the TCDSB. - 5.
+COVID related reductions to Other Revenues (-\$0.54M) as a result of school closures.
+The Transportation Revenue claw-back due to the reduction in bussing usage is estimated to be \$542K.